Code-Institute-Submissions/The-Atmintis-Game/README.md

 * The website must be children friendly as well as accessible.
 * Contact Developer option should Parents want more games or Languages.
 * Game must have a start and end trigger for good user experience.
-* Memory and learning go hand in hand, this website willl use both skilld to help teach the user count to ten in another language.
+* Memory and learning go hand in hand, this website will use both skills to help teach the user count to ten in another language.